Home Download FAQ / Knowledge Base Screenshots Documentation Support Roadmap

 -l Log facility.
 Usually "mail"

 -h[HomeDir] Data directory for this Citadel installation.
-If the directory name begins with

 DEFAULTS